-Though she was an illiterate slave, she went to court to prove she was right -- and in August of 1781, she won.
+Though an illiterate slave, she went to court to prove the correctness of her view.
+In August of 1781, she won.
 Her case set the legal precedent that abolished slavery in Massachusetts.

 Born a slave around 1742, she served in the household of John Ashley, a wealthy patriot in Sheffield, Mass.
-She was known as ‘Bett,’ then as ‘Mumbett.’
+Her nickname, “Bett,” evolved into “Mumbett.”
 She married and had a daughter, Betsy.
-Her husband was killed fighting in the American Revolution.
+Her husband then died fighting the American Revolution.

 Ashley’s wife Hannah harshly treated Mumbett and her daughter.
 Once, when Hannah Ashley tried to strike Betsy, Mumbett stood between them and suffered a deep wound to her arm.

-The Ashley home was a gathering place for revolutionaries and the birthplace of the Sheffield Resolves in 1773.
-The Resolves were a predecessor to the Declaration of Independence.
+Revolutionaries gathered at the Ashley home, the birthplace of the Sheffield Resolves in 1773.
+The Resolves anticipated the Declaration of Independence.
 Mumbett overheard the patriots’ discussions of freedom and equality.

 Free and Equal

-After the Constitution of the Commonwealth of Massachusetts was approved in 1780, she appealed to Ashley’s friend Theodore Sedgwick to help her assert her right to freedom under Article I. It was written by John Adams, who opposed slavery:
+After Massachusetts approved the Constitution of the Commonwealth in 1780, she went to Ashley’s friend Theodore Sedgwick, a lawyer who would win election to the U.S. Senate.
+Mumbett asked him to help her assert her claim to freedom under Article I. John Adams, who opposed slavery, had written the article.

-Sedgwick was an abolitionist who wrote the Sheffield Resolves.
-He agreed to take her case along with Brom, another Ashley slave.
-To argue the case, Sedgwick enlisted Tapping Reeve, who established the country’s first law school in Litchfield, Conn.
+Sedgwick, an abolitionist, had written the Sheffield Resolves.
+He agreed to take Mumbett’s case along with Brom, another Ashley slave.
+Sedgwick then enlisted Tapping Reeve to argue the case.
+(Reeve established the country’s first law school in Litchfield, Conn.)

 Any time, any time while I was a slave, if one minute’s freedom had been offered to me, and I had been told I must die at the end of that minute, I would have taken it—just to stand one minute on God’s airth [sic] a free woman— I would.

 She took the name Elizabeth Freeman and went to work for the Sedgwicks as governess and head servant.
-She had three more children and was esteemed as a healer, nurse and midwife.
-One of the Sedgwick children, Catharine, became a widely read novelist and wrote about Elizabeth Freeman’s life.
+She also had three more children.
+The Sedgwicks esteemed her as a healer, nurse and midwife.
+One of the Sedgwick children, Catharine, grew up into a widely read novelist and wrote about Elizabeth Freeman’s life.